robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

 // snip...
 ```

-For my input I get the answer `243`, submit it to Advent of Code and it's the correct answer!
+For my input I get that the answer is Particle number 243, submit it to Advent of Code and it's the correct answer!
 I did it!
 I used goroutines and channels to solve one puzzle!

 ## But... how?

-How, why does this work?
+I made it work, but I still didn't understand how and why does this work.
+Time to play around it with some more.

 I've seen code examples using `range` to range over a channel and use whatever is received from the channel to do something with it.
 Countless blog posts and tutorials, I've never seen a "regular" `for` loop and in it receiving from the channel.
 There must be a nicer way to achieve the same.
-Re-reading a couple of the articles, I spot the error I made in the `range` approach:
+Re-reading a couple of the articles, I spot the error I made in the `range` approach; I was closing the channel too late:

 ``` golang
 func closest(particles []Particle) Particle {